diegoldn/hackintosh-project/README.md

     - ProperTree
     - SSDTTime

-The Vanilla AMD config courtesy of AlGrei [The Vanilla AMD config courtesy of AlGrei](https://github.com/AMD-OSX/AMD_Vanilla)

 #### 4. INSTALLATION

-    macOS

-    Create an USB with Catalina 10.15.3 install
+    Create an USB with Catalina 10.15.3 install (done with macOS)

     1. Download Catalina from App Store